aws-games/cloud-game-development-toolkit/docs/samples/simple-build-pipeline.md

 # Simple Build Pipeline Sample

 The Simple Build Pipeline is the best place to get started when first exploring the Cloud Game Development Toolkit.
-It encapsulates all of the available modules alongside best practice deployments of core AWS services.
+It encapsulates many of the available modules alongside best practice deployments of core AWS services.
 The Simple Build Pipeline provisions a well-architected Virtual Private Cloud ([VPC](https://aws.amazon.com/vpc/)), a skeleton for managing DNS and SSL certificates with [Route 53](https://aws.amazon.com/route53/) and AWS Certificate Manager([ACM](https://aws.amazon.com/certificate-manager/)), [Jenkins](https://www.jenkins.io/) for continuous integration and deployment, [Perforce Helix Core](https://www.perforce.com/products/helix-core/aws) for version control, [Perforce Helix Swarm](https://www.perforce.com/products/helix-swarm) for code review, and [Perforce Helix Authentication Service](https://github.com/perforce/helix-authentication-service) for external identity provider integrations.

 We recommend that you [**fork**](https://github.com/aws-games/cloud-game-development-toolkit/fork) the Cloud Game Development Toolkit and then use this Simple Build Pipeline as the starting point for managing your studio's infrastructure.